Transform Your Neovim into a IDE: A Step-by-Step Guide

 for third-party plugins

-to import a module in Lua, it will search this folder.- Replace the path separator
+to import a module in Lua, it searches this folder.- Replace the path separator

 /